absolunet/docs-node-ioc/src/docs/02_architecture/03_service-provider/en.md

 The first one is by using the application `register` method.
 It accepts any resolvable as value (class, instance, factory or path/module).
-It should be used only if necessary as if it needs some logic before registering it.
+It should be used only if necessary, as if it needs some logic before registering it.

 The other way to do it, considered a better practice, would be from the configuration.